Everything I Wanted: Composition

 "Everything I Wanted" has a moderately fast tempo of 120 beats per minute (BPM) and is played in the key of A major while Eilish's vocal range spans from the low note of E_{3} to the high note of B_{4}.
 According to Jem Aswad from Variety, the song features a significant use of reverberation, a "gentle beatbox, and soft, hazy keyboard riffs".
 The track has been described as a house and electronica-influenced pop and alternative pop track in press reviews; it features minimalist production consisting of piano and downtempo bass guitar instrumentation.
 According to Lake Schatz of Consequence of Sound, the song has a "spare beat and quiet keys".

 According to Eilish, the song discusses her relationship with O'Connell and his ongoing support for her.
 The song's first verse was inspired by Eilish's experiences with depression and mental illness.
-The track begins with the singer talking about her committing suicide and nobody caring; "Thought I could fly / So I stepped off the Golden / Nobody cried / Nobody even noticed / I saw them standing right there / Kinda thought they might care".
-In the chorus, Eilish and O'Connell talk about their mutual support for each other and the way O'Connell helps Eilish deal with fame and her personal demons.
-"And you say, 'As long as I'm here, no one can hurt you' / Don't wanna lie here, but you can learn to / If I could change the way that you see yourself / You wouldn't wonder why you hear, 'they don't deserve you'".
-Pitchforks Dani Blum stated the song "has layered vocals that swell and surround Eilish in the bridge" as she repeatedly asks; "If I knew it all then, would I do it again? / If they knew what they said would go straight to my head / What would they say instead?".
+The track begins with the singer talking about her committing suicide and nobody caring: "Thought I could fly / So I stepped off the Golden / Nobody cried / Nobody even noticed / I saw them standing right there / Kinda thought they might care."
+In the chorus, Eilish and O'Connell talk about their mutual support for each other and the way O'Connell helps Eilish deal with fame and her personal demons: "And you say, 'As long as I'm here, no one can hurt you' / Don't wanna lie here, but you can learn to / If I could change the way that you see yourself / You wouldn't wonder why you hear, 'they don't deserve you.
+Pitchforks Dani Blum stated that the song "has layered vocals that swell and surround Eilish in the bridge" as she repeatedly asks "If I knew it all then, would I do it again? / If they knew what they said would go straight to my head / What would they say instead?"